 - Interestingly, the way grant funding and R&D tax credits interact is complicated and currently restricted by our membership of the EU.

 - Brexit may offer the government an opportunity to revamp these two vehicles and optimise them to work together.
-Read more about this issue in our recent blog.

 Start-ups need most help, and extra funding should be focused on product development.

 - There was little appetite for support in commercialisation of products – in contrast to the government’s focus on this phase of R&D in their Industrial Strategy as a means to drive growth.

 - Concept development and testing was ranked priority number two.